-Google AdWords vs. Facebook Ads can both be viable paid media options depending on the goals and marketing budget on your company.
-The long-standing rivalry between the two technology giants, often dramatized by tech media outlets, was taken as undeniable evidence that the both the companies are in direct competition with each other.
-It has become important for business of all sizes to make an important decision about which platform is right for their needs.
+Google AdWords vs. Facebook Ads can both be viable paid media options depending on the goals and marketing budget of your company.
+The long-standing rivalry between the two technology giants, often dramatized by tech media outlets, was taken as undeniable evidence that both the companies are in direct competition with each other.
+It has become important for businesses of all sizes to make an important decision about which platform is right for their needs.

 So, there are several factors to be considered while selecting the advertising platform for your business.

 Google AdWords and Facebook Ads. are both amazing advertising platforms.
 The average CPC (cost-per-click) on Facebook is $0.28 as on Q3 of 2016.
 While the average search CPC of Google AdWords was $2.32.
 Facebook Ads. were 88% cheaper than Google AdWords in 2016.
 So, if you have a small advertising budget, it is recommended to run Facebook Ads.

 Granted, clicks are not everything and there are very rare occurrences where you can make Google AdWords run with smaller budgets.
 However, sometimes advertisers don’t have enough budget to compete with Google, so they use Facebook as the advertising platform as it is affordable and can reach a lot of people.

 It is advisable to consider your industry and your competition before selecting the advertising platform.
 Sometimes, some keywords in Adwords are crazily expensive as per the CPC perspective and if you do not have enough budget, then you might need to reconsider.
 AdWords is an amazing advertising platform for organizations having a high advertising budget as is incredibly expensive than Facebook Ads.
 So small organizations should use Facebook Ads as it is affordable and have excellent targeting options.